 This course will examine the human impact on the natural world and the various political responses which deal with the effects of that impact.
-This course will explore different scientific, economic, and political theories for understanding and dealing with environmental issues.
-Topics covered may include energy use, resource use, food production and consumption, water use, population growth, and climate change.
+This course will apply the concept of sustainability to various environmental issues.
+Topics covered may include energy use, resource use, food production and consumption, water use, population growth, environmental justice, and climate change.
 (Online: fall & spr)